cvjena/chia/README.md

-# chia
+# CHIA: Concept Hierarchies for Incremental and Active Learning

-Concept Hierarchies for Incremental and Active Learning
+The development of CHIA is continued [here](https://github.com/cabrust/chia).